-Results chain: Main expected results Indicators Baselines (incl. reference year) Targets (incl. reference year) Sources of data Assumptions 1.1.
-Timely and regular payments of 1.1 Level of regularity of monthly payment of salaries and pensions 1.1 Not regular and often delayed payments of salaries and pensions as a result of fiscal crises 1.1 2024: regular and timely payments of salaries and pensions MoF report salaries and pensions, social allowances and referrals costs to East Jerusalem Hospitals are made by the 1.2 Regular social allowance transfers paid to eligible population 1.2 2023 Two payments of social allowances 1.2 2024: 4 payments by the PA to allow1.3 MoF report Full and regular РА 1.3 % of the monthly referrals cost is paid by the PA to EJH regularly 1.3 2022 Irregular payments less than 50% of monthly cost is paid 1.4 2024 Systematic monthly advance payment to EJH (≥ 50%) MoF report transfer of clearance revenues by Israel Ind uce d out put s 1.2 Improved rights-based, and shock responsive social systems (ROF outcome 2) 1.2.1 Status of elderly allowance and People with disabilities (PwD) allowance 1.2.2 Availability of a national health financing strategy for strengthening the health system to achieve progress towards Universal Health Coverage 1.2.1 2023: revised targeting methodology submitted by MoSD and endorsed by Cabinet Secretariat 1.2.2 Non existent 1.2.1 2024: new social allowances system implemented1.2.2 Draft strategy in place in 2024 1.2.1 MoSD social registry and CTP report 1.2.2 The draft health financing strategy The PA remains committed to the implementatio n of sector strategies 2.1.
+Results chain: Main expected results Indicators Baselines (incl. reference year) Targets (incl. reference year) Sources of data Assumptions 2.2 Absence of functional reviews in 2023 2.2 Functional reviewsare conducted in at least2 ministries in 2024 1.1.
+Timely and regular payments of 1.1 Level of regularity of monthly payment of salaries and pensions 1.1 Not regular and often delayed payments of salaries and pensions as a result of fiscal crises 1.1 2024: regular and timely payments of salaries and pensions MoF report salaries and pensions, social allowances and referrals costs to East Jerusalem Hospitals are made by the 1.2 Regular social allowance transfers paid to eligible population 1.2 2023 Two payments of social allowances 1.2 2024: 4 payments by the PA1.3 MoF report Full and regular transfer of PA 1.3 % of the monthly referrals cost is paid by the PA to EJH regularly 1.3 2022 Irregular payments less than 50% of monthly cost is paid 1.4 2024 Systematic monthly advance payment to EJH (≥ 50%) MoF report transfer of clearance revenues by Israel Ind uce d out put s 1.2 Improved rights-based, and shock responsive social systems (ROF outcome 2) 1.2.1 Status of elderly allowance and People with disabilities (PwD) allowance 1.2.2 Availability of a national health financing strategy for strengthening the health system to achieve progress towards Universal Health Coverage 1.2.1 2023: revised targeting methodology submitted by MoSD and endorsed by Cabinet Secretariat1.2.2 Non existent 1.2.1 2024: new social allowances system implemented1.2.2 Draft strategy in place in 2024 1.2.1 MoSD social registry and CTP report 1.2.2 The draft health financing strategy The PA remains committed to the implementatio n of sector strategies 2.1.
 Strengthened PFM systems for better PFM outcomes (fiscal discipline, allocative efficiency, and service delivery) 2.1 Level of efficiency in budget execution 2.1 Commitment Control System ready for implementation in most line ministries.
 2.1 2024: Commitment Recording System (CRS) implemented in 7 line ministries/departments/age ncies and enforced.
-PEGASE report based on MoF Reports / SAACB Audit Reports, WB report Budget execution The PA remains committed to its plans for improving service delivery Direct Outpu ts services [continuation to pujments of 1.1 Amount of funding made available through PEGASE CSP 1.2 Amount of funding made available through PEGASE CTP 1.1 Payment made for fixed tranche (2022) 1.1 Yes: 20241.2 2024: Four quarterly payments made and full PEGASE ex-post audit, PEGASE reporting
+PEGASE report based on MoF Reports / SAACB Audit Reports, WB report Budget execution report 2024 The PA remains committed to its plans for improving service delivery 1.
+Eased financing for social public services [contribution to payments of 1.1 Amount of funding made available through PEGASE CSP 1.1 Yes: 2024